James Dutton (Royal Marines officer): Civilian career

 After retiring from the Royal Marines in 2010, Dutton joined Bechtel Corporation as an operations manager, dealing with issues in the Middle East, and went on to become the company's programme director for Gabon in 2011.
 After three years with Bechtel, he was appointed governor of the British Overseas Territory of Gibraltar, and took office on 6 December 2013.

 On 26 May 2015 it was announced that Dutton would relinquish the post early.
 Dutton resigned effectively on 28 September 2015, concluding his civilian career working with the British Foreign Office.
 Dutton cited that his resignation was due to his frustration over the British Government's lack of action towards the Spanish aggression in Gibraltar's sovereign waters, his disenchantment with the largely ceremonial office of Governor (later denied) and his personal inability to act on these events.

 With Dutton's leaving of office, his Deputy Governor, Alison MacMillan, was sworn in as interim Governor of Gibraltar on the same day as his official departure.
-Mrs MacMillan had already served as interim Governor, doing so when Sir Adrian Johns resigned in 2013.
+MacMillan had already served as interim Governor, doing so when Sir Adrian Johns resigned in 2013.
 It was announced on 1 October 2015 by the Foreign Office that Lieutenant General Ed Davis would be succeeding Dutton as Governor of Gibraltar effective 2016.

 On 5 August 2016, Dutton was appointed a Knight of the Order of St John by Queen Elizabeth II.